aftersound/weave/docs/an-extensible-config-driven-codec-micro-framework.md

     Read as
       - encode JsonNode to JSON string, then encode JSON into AVRO binary format with schema from given provider.
-      - decode byte array in AVRO with schema 'name' from specified provider to JSON string, then decode JSON to JsonNode object.
+      - decode byte array in AVRO with schema 'twitter.message' from specified provider to JSON string, then decode JSON to JsonNode object.

 - New extension could be created by following [codec-extension-development-guide](https://aftersound.github.io/weave/extension-point-codec-factory).
 - To enable new type of codec in framework runtime and applications, simply make new codec factory visible to framework by adding it to the bindings.